slwelton/website/_posts/2018-10-16-Side-Project-From-TMMC.md

 Now, to wait and see if there's any kind of feedback, or if this is something that's useful to them.

-<a href="../assets/Windows 10 Start Guide.pdf"> Click here to view the Windows 10 Start Guide I created!</a>
+Click [here](../assets/Windows 10 Start Guide.pdf) to view the Windows 10 Start Guide I created!